Javi-Gallego/FSD_Proyecto5/README.md

 <summary>Work in local</summary>
 The repository has a .env_local_sample.
 You have to change its name to .env to work properly

-In the HTTP directory there is a file named tattoo_shop_local.json, you can open it with 'Thunder Client' to have all the endpoints of the API.

-For the endpoints examples below I will put the deployed url.
+In the HTTP directory there is a file named social_network_local.json, you can open it with 'Thunder Client' to have all the endpoints of the API.
+For the endpoints examples below I will use the deployed url.
 In the tattoo_shop_local.json you have the url with your localhost.

 If you will use the API in local, you need a connection to a DB and put the credentials in the .env as needed.
-These credentials are the user, the password for that user, the port to connect to the DB and the name of the database.
+These credentials will be in the .env_local_sample and will work with the docker container exposed in point 1 of the local installation.
 </details>

 <details>